Ryanb021/reading-notes/301/Read08.md

 ## REST APIs are designed around a ____.

-Resoure or resources which are any kind of object, data, or service that can be accessed by the client.
+Resource or resources which are any kind of object, data, or service that can be accessed by the client.

 ## What is an identifier of a resource?
 Give an example.